Technical Standards for Admission,

 - Manage stressful and demanding workloads.

-- Adapt to changing environments, display flexibility, and be able to learn in the face of the uncertainty inherent to the clinical problems of many patients.
+- Adapt to changing environments, display flexibility, and learn in the face of the uncertainty inherent to the clinical problems of many patients and clinical settings.

 - Behavioral and Social Skills